xorlal/Mini-projects/README.md

 # Mini-projects
-These are the mini projects I have done
+These are the mini projects made